Banished by Bargain:

 What types of agreements and arrangements has the United States made with third countries?

-• “Asylum cooperative agreements” (ACA) or attempts at “safe third country agreements” (STCA) with Belize, Ecuador, Guatemala, Honduras, Liberia, Paraguay, and Uganda where people transferred purportedly may pursue an asylum claim.
+“Asylum Cooperative Agreements” (ACA) or attempts at “safe third country agreements” (STCA) with Belize, Cabo Verde, Ecuador, Guatemala, Honduras, Liberia, Paraguay, and Uganda, where people transferred purportedly may pursue an asylum claim.

-• Other types of arrangements that may include detention, onward transfer, and/or remaining in the third country, such as with Guatemala, Mexico, and Rwanda.
+Other types of arrangements that may include detention, onward transfer, and/or remaining in the third country, such as with Mexico and Rwanda, as well as additional arrangements with Guatemala, Honduras, and Paraguay outside the parameters of ACAs signed with those countries, and a new 2026 agreement with Costa Rica (following a separate 2025 agreement).

-*Given the lack of sufficient tracked transfers and treatment of third country nationals under them, the arrangements with the following countries cannot yet be categorized: Antigua and Barbuda, Cabo Verde, Dominica, Guyana, Libya, Kosovo, St. Lucia and St. Kitts and Nevis.
+*Given the undisclosed text of certain agreements and/or lack of sufficient tracked transfers and treatment of third country nationals under them, the arrangements with the following countries cannot yet be categorized: Antigua and Barbuda, Burundi, Dominica, Guyana, Libya, Kosovo, Palau, Sierra Leone, St. Lucia and St. Kitts and Nevis.

 Where have people been sent?

-To date, the Trump administration has used these deals to send third country nationals to at least 16 countries (Cameroon, Costa Rica, Ecuador, El Salvador, Eswatini, Equatorial Guinea, Ghana, Guatemala, Honduras, Kosovo, Mexico, Panama, Poland, Rwanda, South Sudan, and Uzbekistan).
+As of May 5, 2026, the Trump administration has used these deals to send over 17,500 third country nationals to at least 21 countries (Cameroon, Costa Rica, Democratic Republic of the Congo, Ecuador, El Salvador, Equatorial Guinea, Eswatini, Ghana, Guatemala, Honduras, Kosovo, Mexico, Moldova, Palau, Panama, Paraguay, Poland, Rwanda, South Sudan, Uganda and Uzbekistan).
 It also attempted to send people to Libya in violation of a court order.
-The vast majority of removals of third country nationals have been to Mexico, thousands of which the Trump administration has not acknowledged in its accounting to a federal court on March 5, 2026.
-This lack of transparency pervades the Trump administration’s approach to third country removals.
+Most third countries have received only a few dozen people or fewer, on flights without a regular cadence.
+The vast majority of removals of third country nationals have been to Mexico, where nearly 16,000 people have been sent (including thousands of people that the Trump administration has not acknowledged in its accounting to a federal court on March 5, 2026).
+A March 2026 agreement with Costa Rica provides for regular transfers of 25 people per week.

-The administration has also entered into agreements with at least 11 other countries, including Antigua and Barbuda, Belize, Cabo Verde, Dominica, Guyana, Liberia, Palau, Paraguay, St. Lucia, St. Kitts and Nevis, and Uganda, where transfers have not yet occurred as far as is publicly known.
-In addition, agreements with Sierra Leone and the Democratic Republic of Congo may be finalized or in the process of being finalized.
-Discussions over an agreement with Argentina stalled and those with Grenada are ongoing.
-A plane deported 16 third country nationals to Moldova on March 10, 2026, indicating the likely existence of an agreement.
+The administration has also entered into agreements with at least 10 other countries, including Antigua and Barbuda, Belize, Burundi, Cabo Verde, Central African Republic, Dominica, Guyana, Liberia, St. Lucia, and St. Kitts and Nevis, where transfers have not yet occurred as far as is publicly known.
+Discussions over an agreement with Grenada are ongoing, and an agreement may be finalized or in the process of being finalized with Sierra Leone.
+Negotiations over an agreement have stalled with Argentina.
 We will update this site with country pages for these agreements when further information is available.

 A separate tool, ICE Flight Monitor, tracks Immigration and Customs Enforcement (ICE) removal flights, including those to third countries, to bring transparency to government operations that are often hidden from public view.
 This tracker currently does not include removals to the country of origin that involve a layover in a third country—for example, Iranians returned to Tehran via Qatar and Kuwait, Venezuelans returned to Caracas via Honduras, or Russians returned to Moscow via Egypt.
 It also does not track ad hoc forced third country transfers carried out on commercial flights.